taskiq_pg

 Result backend for TaskIQ based on psycopg.

-Construct new result backend.
+Construct a new PsycopgResultBackend.

 Parameters: